-Ready in 48 hours makes the house seven times faster to build than through traditional methods, and it lowers constructions cost by half.
+By being completed in just 48 hours, the house is built seven times faster than through traditional methods, and construction costs are cut by half.
 That's right, 50% less!
 Not only that, but the 3D printing method reduces carbon emissions by 20%.

-The comfy house consists of a bedroom, living room, bathroom, and kitchen.
+The comfy house consists of a bedroom, a living room, a bathroom, and a kitchen.
 It's designed so that whoever is living in it can do so all year round, and it will be anchored on a floating pontoon.

 What's more, the Prvok house is partially self-sufficient and runs with eco-technologies.
 Water from the shower can be recirculated, it uses a green roof, and there is a reservoir for utility, drinking, and sewage water.
 It's also meant to be able to live as it is for up to 100 years in any environment.